pktmasseta/pktmasseta.github.io/_house/third.md

 ###### Pecking

 The name for this room, usually a triple, originated from the legendary MIT hacks.
 The house word for "hack" was "peck".
-We also found this glorious sign, reinforcing our decision to call this the peck.
+We also found a glorious "Peck" sign, reinforcing our decision to call this room the peck.
 Many references are also mentioned in comic strips, as in Calvin and Hobbes.

 ###### What's a Peck?

 The comic strip was added by Kenneth Pettigrew '99 (KIP).
 He wanted to be original and tried to think of something funny to put in the blank quote, but he could never come up with anything good, so it is blank to this day.
-I guess it'll be until he thinks of something good and comes back.
+I guess it'll be until he thinks of something worthy.

 ### Tomb Bedroom